wesleytian/blog/content/2016/independence.md

 ## Final Thoughts

 It's hard to teach one independence and responsibility.
-Experience is the best teacher. that my parents have enough trust and faith in me to survive on my own and are confident in their ability to guide me and for that, I am grateful beyond words.
+Experience is the best teacher.
+My parents trusted their judgment to let me survive on my own, and for that, I am grateful beyond words.